genn-team/genn/README.md

-In order to get a quick start and run one of the the provided example models, navigate to one of the example project directories in
-$GENN\_PATH/userproject/, and then follow the instructions in the README file contained within.
+In order to get a quick start and run one of the the provided example models, navigate to one of the example project directories in the userproject sub-directory, and then follow the instructions in the README file contained within.

 ## SIMULATING A NEW MODEL